vipulnaik/diet-exercise-health/events/2024/2024-10-09-dental-cleaning.md

 mouth too wide and too long, drinking water regularly after returning, and making sure not to talk too much, I seem to have averted excess salivation.

+### Resumption of walnuts on the morning of 2024-10-11

+I resumed consumption of walnuts on the morning of 2024-10-11, after the mouth bite re-inflammation had subsided, and things otherwise seemed normal.
+I did not notice any adverse effects of consuming walnuts in either meal on 2024-10-11.